mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 The change log will keep track of the mutations that occurred between the parent and the offsprings over generations.
 This means only storing the differences between parent genome and it's offsprings as opposed to storing the whole genome for every offspring.

-As we've seen above, the algorithm has to support the following mutations:
+As we've seen above, the genome class has to support the following mutations:
 * Overwrite
 * Insert
 * Remove